ottobolyos/samba/README.md

 # samba - (ghcr.io/servercontainers/samba) [x86 + arm]

-samba on alpine
+Samba on Alpine Linux and Ubuntu Linux.
+You can use Active Directory on Ubuntu only.

 with timemachine, zeroconf (`avahi`) and WSD (Web Services for Devices) (`wsdd2`) support.

-Note that there are issues regarding UID/GID Mapping on Docker Desktop - see: https://github.com/ServerContainers/samba/issues/125
+Note that there are issues regarding UID/GID Mapping on Docker Desktop, see: https://github.com/ServerContainers/samba/issues/125

 ## IMPORTANT!

 __New Registry:__ `ghcr.io/servercontainers/samba`

 In March 2023 - Docker informed me that they are going to remove my organizations `servercontainers` and `desktopcontainers` unless I'm upgrading to a pro plan.

 I'm not going to do that.
-It's more of a professionally done hobby then a professional job I'm earning money with.
+It's more of a professionally done hobby than a professional job I'm earning money with.

-In order to avoid bad actors taking over my org. names and publishing potenial backdoored containers, I'd recommend to switch over to my new github registry: `ghcr.io/servercontainers`.
+In order to avoid bad actors taking over my org. names and publishing potential backdoored containers, I'd recommend to switch over to my new GitHub Container Registry: `ghcr.io/servercontainers`.

 ## Build & Variants